-We are able to do in-house testing and reports on vehicles and components for compliance with both State and Federal legislation.
+We are able to do in-house testing and reports on vehicles and components for compliance with both State legislation.
 Typical tests conducted include Beaming and Torsional Testing of vehicle chassis for wheelbase and/or body changes, Brake System Testing, Noise Testing, Side Intrusion Bar Testing, Seat and Seat Anchorage Strength Testing, Seat Belt Anchorage and Child Restraint Anchorage Strength Testing.

 "There is always a better solution!
 Improve simply by asking the right questions and add a pinch of "outside the box" thinking"

-The founder of Gilani Engineering, Ramin ( Ray) Gilani, graduated from "Motorsport Gymnasiet" (the Swedish institute of Motorsport) in Sweden 2005.
+The founder of Gilani Engineering, Ramin Gilani (also known as Ray), Graduated from "Motorsport Gymnasiet" (the Swedish institute of Motorsport) in Sweden 2005.
 He proceeded to Lulea University of technology where he graduated with a Bachelor's Degree in Automotive System Engineering in 2010 and presented his Master's thesis in Mechanical engineering at Monash University Melbourne in 2012.

-His first job before even finishing his University studies was testing vehicle parts for Gestamp Hardtech which supplies mainly the German automotive industry such as BMW, Mercedes Benz, and Porsche.
+His first job before even finishing his University studies was testing vehicle parts for Gestamp Hardtech which supplies mainly the German automotive industry such as BMW, Mercedes Benz and Porsche.